 Students may earn college credits by successfully passing a standardized exam in content areas for which they have not already earned college credit.
 CAPS students can earn up to 30 credits through any combination of the AP, CLEP, DSST, Excelsior, and IB exams, which are equivalent to college courses.
 Official transcripts or official score reports from the examination programs are required for credit awards.

-• DSST (DANTES Subject Standardized Tests): For the convenience of students, Bethel offers online DSST examinations several times each month.
+• DSST (DANTES Subject Standardized Tests): For the convenience of students, Bethel offers online DSST examinations each month.
 More than 30 DSST examinations are available on a variety of academic subjects.
 With a passing score, three semester credits are earned.

 • CLEP (College-Level Examination Program): Examinations are administered at various testing sites in the Twin Cities.
 More than 30 CLEP examinations are available on a variety of academic subjects.
 With a passing score, college credit is earned.
 CLEP scores are valid for 20 years.